Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \subsubsection{Weak positive dependence}

 In the first study, correlations between all components lie in $(0,0.47)$.
 Figure \ref{fig:MVN_Low_Dependence_MLEs} shows MLEs of the dependence and AGG parameters.
 Here, and in the other studies in this section, estimates from the three-step SCMEVM with graphical and saturated covariance structures are omitted as they are identical to results for the three-step SCMEVM with independent residuals.
 Also note that the MLEs for CMEVM dependence parameters are the same for the two- and three-step methods.
 The MLEs of $\boldsymbol{\alpha}_{\mid i}$ ($\boldsymbol{\nu}_{\mid i}$) from the one-step procedure are consistently lower (higher) than the MLEs from the stepwise approaches, confirming that the one-step method does not guarantee that the first-order extremal dependence structure will be captured by the dependence parameters.
 At best, by attributing some extremal dependence structure to the residual distribution, the interpretability of the SCMEVMs fitted with the one-step procedure is reduced.
 Potentially, it also makes the models less reliable.
 In contrast, the MLEs of $\boldsymbol{\beta}_{\mid i}$, $\boldsymbol{\kappa_{1}}_{\mid i}$, $\boldsymbol{\kappa_{2}}_{\mid i}$, and $\boldsymbol{\delta}_{\mid i}$ are similar across all the models and fitting procedures.
-Finally, the right-scale parameter $\kappa_{2_{j \mid i}}$ is almost always estimated to be larger than the left-scale parameter $\kappa_{1_{j \mid i}}$, supporting the choice of an asymmetric marginal distribution for $Z_{\mid i}$.
+Note that the estimates for $\beta_{j \mid i}$ should be close to $0.5$ when the underlying generating mechanism is the MVG, and there is a positive association between components $i$ and $j$.
+From the top right panel of Figure \ref{fig:MVN_Low_Dependence_MLEs}, this is clearly not the case.
+Since the estimated parameters for the one- and two-/three-step fits are similar, the underestimation is likely due to the slow convergence of the MVG distribution to its asymptotic limit.
+Finally, the right-scale parameter $\kappa_{2_{j \mid i}}$ is almost always estimated to be larger than the left-scale parameter $\kappa_{1_{j \mid i}}$, supporting the choice of an asymmetric marginal distribution for $\boldsymbol{Z}_{\mid i}$.